anthonycr/Bonsai/README.md

 # Bonsai
-A miniature reactive Java library - for Android
+A miniature reactive Java library - for Android.

 ### How to use